API reference

 Every request carries an Authorization: Bearer header with a key issued from Settings → API keys in your dashboard.
 Only customer admins can issue keys.
 Keys begin with the pfrost_ prefix and carry 160 bits of entropy.

 The full key is displayed only at creation.
-Permafrost stores the SHA-256 hash; if you lose the plaintext, revoke the key and issue a new one.
+Permafrost stores the SHA-256 hash, never the plaintext; if you lose the key, revoke it and issue a new one.
+Keys can be given an expiry at issuance and revoked at any time from the same screen — a revoked or expired key resolves to 401 immediately.

 curl https://app.permafrostepm.com/api/v1/identities \